yudduy/cs278-bnoc/doc/FIREBASE.md

 2. **Query Limiting**: All list operations include limits to prevent excessive data transfer
 3. **Field Selection**: Queries now specify only needed fields when possible
 4. **Index Optimization**: Queries are designed to use existing indexes effectively
+5. **Atomic Operations**: Implemented atomic operations for likes and comments to prevent race conditions
+6. **Transaction Support**: Added transaction support for critical operations like toggling likes

+### 5. Single Camera System

+The app has been updated to use a single camera system:

+1. **Simplified Data Model**: Removed separate front/back image fields in favor of a single photo URL
+2. **Streamlined Upload Process**: Updated storage paths to work with the single photo approach
+3. **Backward Compatibility**: Added a backwards-compatible `completePairing` function that delegates to the new implementation
+4. **Improved Status Tracking**: Enhanced status tracking to monitor submission progress more clearly

 ## Performance Considerations